piclas-framework/piclas/docs/documentation/developerguide/performance.md

 Valgrind is a complete suite of tools for debugging/profiling licenced under GPL.
 The complete documentation can be found [here](https://www.valgrind.org/docs/manual/index.html).

 ### Installation of Valgrind
 Valgrind is provided through the repository of all major Linux distributions.
 Install it with the package manager of your choice.
+However, to use Valgrind with OpenMPI, the latter has to be configured with the following options:

+    --enable-debug --enable-memchecker --with-valgrind=/usr/

+pointing to the Valgrind installation.
+To check whether OpenMPI has been properly configured and compiled, the following command

+    ompi_info | grep memchecker

+should show the following output:

+    MCA memchecker: valgrind (MCA v2.1.0, API v2.0.0, Component v4.1.6)

 ### Execution of Valgrind
-Valgrind is composed of individual tools, each tailered to debug or profil a specific aspect.
+Valgrind is composed of individual tools, each tailored to debug or profile a specific aspect.
 All tools need PICLas compiled with
 "-g" to produce debugging information in the operating system's native format.
+If OpenMPI has been properly configured, the commands in the following subsections can be utilized by prepending `mpirun`

+    mpirun -np 2 valgrind ./piclas parameter.ini

 #### Callgrind
 Callgrind tracks the call graph and duration for each function.